kubescape/kubescape.io/docs/use_cases/kubescape-Integrations.md

 * Integrate Kubescape into your IDE and local development environments to proactively address security concerns.
 * Utilize Kubescape's extensions and plugins to ensure that your Kubernetes resources are secure by design.
-* Embrace a proactive security posture by incorporating Kubescape scans into your daily development practices.
+* Embrace proactive hardening by incorporating Kubescape scans into your daily development practices.

 ## **What’s Next?**